 3) If Jake is diagnosed with high blood pressure it means his smoking habit has over the years disrupted the delicate cardiovascular system.
-Blood pressure is pressure against the walls of the blood vessel due to discharge of blood by contractions of left venntricle.
+Blood pressure is pressure against the walls of the blood vessel due to discharge of blood by contractionss of left ventricle.
 High blood pressure is a case of circulatory disorder manifested due to factors such as reduced cardiac cycle efficiency, resistance offered by arterioles and capillaries to blood flow and imbalance between ‘systolic and diastolic pressure’.
 Systolic and diastolic pressure refer to rise or fall in pressure during the alternate contraction and relaxation of heart chambers( auricles and ventricles) which in turn respectively reduce volume and cause blood outflow and restore to size and receive blood.

 ‘Emphysema’ is caused when there is irreversible impairment of the delicate linings present in the ‘air sacs’ of the lungs.
 It is also referred to as airflow limitation.
 As Jake begins to smoke; the disorder manifests itself as the tissues between air sacs are damaged beyond their healing capacity.
 This leads to development of air pockets.
 There is increased chance of emphysema when a person has been smoking for considerable period which applies to this case.
 Formation of air pockets in the lungs slowly leads to gradual expansion of lungs.
 Due to this the patient shall take more time to breathe.